embbnux/kails/README.md

 #kails
-A Web App like rails with Koa2, webpack and postgres.
+A Web App like Ruby on Rails with Koa2, Webpack and Postgres.

 This project is like Ruby on Rails Project:
 * MVC